Mvryo02/AnomalyDetection_PlaneBlade/README.md

 This prject aims to detect anomalies in a dataset of engine plane blade.
 For this problem two possible solution have been explored:
 - Autoencoder;
--Autoencoder with resnet feature extraction.
+- Autoencoder with resnet feature extraction.

 We also  developed a classifier, in order to classify the anomalies after detecting one.

 In this repository it is possible to find: